Project gallery

 • Electronic drumset with piezoelectric vibration sensors

-• SPI Network with device-device communication
+• SPI network with device-device communication

 • Communication between Pis (display received data, store to memory, run received code)